Chair: Mark Jones, Born Free Foundation

 The Group has been identifying the opportunities and challenges for wildlife post-Brexit, with particular reference to wildlife crime and trade.
-Members are working across Link’s groups to ensure Brexit does not result in reduced protections for wildlife.
+Members are working across Link’s groups to ensure Brexit does not result in reduced protections for wildlife, but instead enables the UK to become a global leader in wildlife protection, by establishing strong domestic laws, policies and enforcement measures.

 For further information, contact Emma Pereira, Link’s Policy and Campaigns Manager.